Building a Serverless Blog with Astro, Cloudflare, and Zero Monthly Cost

 Deploy Hook Architecture

-When content changes, the static pages need rebuilding:
+When content changes, the static pages need rebuilding.
+The admin panel shows real-time build status:

 Rebuild Endpoint